CaoAssignments/cse11-fa25-pa0-helloworld-starter/README.md

 1. Go to Gradescope and click on Assignment 1.

-2. Click the DRAG & DROP section and directly select the required file `Assignment1.java`.
+2. Click the DRAG & DROP section and directly select the required file `HelloWorld.java`.
 Drag & drop is fine. *Please make sure you don't submit a zip.* Just this single file solely. *Make sure the name of the file is correct!*

 3. **You can resubmit unlimited times before the due date.** Your score will depend on your final submission, even if your former submissions have a higher score.